 The Company also engages in securities financing transactions with and for customers through margin lending.
 Customer receivables generated from margin lending activity are collateralized by customer-owned securities held by the Company.
 Customers' required margin levels and established credit limits are monitored continuously by risk management staff using automated systems.
-Pursuant to the Company's policy and as enforced by such systems, customers are required to deposit additional collateral or reduce positions, when necessary to avoid automatic liquidation of their positions.
+Pursuant to the Company's policy and as enforced by such systems, customers are required to deposit additional collateral or reduce positions, when necessary, to avoid automatic liquidation of their positions.

 Margin loans are extended to customers on a demand basis and are not committed facilities.
 Factors considered in the acceptance or rejection of margin loans are the amount of the loan, the degree of leverage being employed in the customer account and an overall evaluation of the customer's portfolio to ensure proper diversification or, in the case of concentrated positions, appropriate liquidity of the underlying collateral.
 Additionally, transactions relating to concentrated or restricted positions are limited or prohibited by raising the level of required margin collateral (to 100% in the extreme case).
 Underlying collateral for margin loans is evaluated with respect to the liquidity of the collateral positions, valuation of securities, volatility analysis and an evaluation of industry concentrations.
 Adherence to the Company's collateral policies significantly limits the Company's credit exposure to margin loans in the event of a customer's default.
 Under margin lending agreements, the Company may request additional margin collateral from customers and may sell securities that have not been paid for or purchase securities sold but not delivered from customers, if necessary.
-At June 30, 2018, approximately \$27.4 billion of customer margin loans were outstanding.
+At June 30, 2019, approximately \$24.3 billion of customer margin loans were outstanding.

-The following table summarizes amounts related to collateralized transactions as of June 30, 2018:
+The following table summarizes the amounts related to collateralized transactions as of June 30, 2019:

-Permitte d Sold or
+Permitted to Repledge S Sold or

-to Repledge Repledged
+Repledged

-Securities lending transactions \$ 20,040 \$ 3,069
+Securities lending transactions \$ 25,077 \$ 3,751

-Securities purchased under agreements to resell transactions (1) 9,543 9,482
+Securities purchased under agreements to resell transactions 1 17,886 17,045

-Customer margin assets 28,560 7,822
+Customer margin assets 24,539 9,162

-\$ 58,143 \$ 20,373
+\$ 67,502 \$ 29,958

-(1) As of June 30, 2018, \$9.0 billion or 94% of securities acquired through agreements to resell that are shown as repledged have been deposited in a separate bank account for the exclusive benefit of customers in accordance with SEC Rule 15c3-3.
+(1) As of June 30, 2019, \$16.5 billion or 97% of securities acquired through agreements to resell that are shown as repledged have been deposited in a separate bank account for the exclusive benefit of customers in accordance with SEC Rule 15c3-3.

-At June 30, 2018, financial instruments owned and pledged as collateral, where the counterparty has the right to repledge, consist of U.S. government securities of \$83.
+At June 30, 2019, financial instruments owned and pledged as collateral, where the counterparty has the right to repledge, consist of U.S. government securities of \$38.